Alioo11/Tetris/README.md

 # Tetris
-just the classic Tetris with written in pure javascript
+just the classic Tetris written in pure javascript